CHFR91/seoscan/README.md

 # seoscan
-SEOscan check the SEO of a website (TITLE, META description and keywords, H1, H2 + nb of words on the page)
+SEOscan check the SEO of a website (TITLE, META description and keywords, H1, H2 + nb of words on the page, canonical)

 # version
-V0.04 - 05/20/2024
+V0.05 - 08/08/2024

 # required
 import sys<br>